NBISweden/workshop-reproducible-research/pages/jupyter/jupyter-3-magics.md

 echo "Print to stderr" >&2
 ```

-... and in another cell:
+...
+And in another cell:

 ```python
 print("stdout:" + output.stdout)